crhrabal/fsg-github-demo/README.md

     - git remote add origin https://www.github.com/username/reponame.git
       - makes the url the origin
-    - git push -u origin master
+    - git push -u origin master   (-u for set upstream)
       - pushes your repo/changes to that origin
       - enter username / password
       - maintains your history from your local machine (time stamp, etc. If you created/modified the files yesterday it'd         say in GitHub you created them yesterday.